Skip to content

 Cost-effective, zero-carbon cement produced via electrochemistry.

-THE CHALLENGE
+• THE CHALLENGE

 Sublime Systems was looking for help siting their pilot manufacturing facility and positioning the company for future state support.
-To deliver carbon-free cement, Sublime needed access to affordable, clean electricity.
+To deliver low-carbon cement, Sublime needed access to affordable, clean electricity.
 Ideally, they would be able to complete a round trip between the location and their headquarters in one day.

-THE SOLUTION
+• THE SOLUTION

 The Engine’s public affairs support helped Sublime identify a site and engage local leaders to secure their first pilot manufacturing facility in Holyoke, MA, where the company could easily connect to carbon-free hydropower to produce their clean cement.